This article has been continued from Part 1: Dealing with people who “disapprove”.

 Life is a marathon where consistent good decision makers always win.

 Any choice you make, every decision you take, every obstacle you break – are always compounding.
-The gains might seem small now, but they truly snowball into a very large difference down the line.
+The gains might seem small now, but they truly snowball into a huge difference down the line.